-This series introduces a technique called “Sparse Modeling” that can produce good analysis results, even if the amount of data is small.
+This post introduces a technique called “Sparse Modeling” that can produce good analysis results, even if the amount of data is small.
 The article was written for engineers who want to start on machine learning and for those who have already experience with deep learning.
-In this first part of the series, we look at the background of sparse modeling.

 Note: The original version of this article was published in Japanese on Codezine.jp: 機械学習プロジェクトにおける課題と、スパースモデリングに期待が高まる背景